rbms-bsc/DCRMR/_pages/PPDM/Publication-Statement.md

 <a name="5.2.34.2">5.2.34.2</a> If a distribution or manufacture statement is grammatically separable, treat the distribution statement as a [Distribution statement](/DCRMR/ppdm/Distribution-statement/) or manufacture statement as a [Manufacture statement](/DCRMR/ppdm/Manufacture-statement/).

-<a name="5.2.34.3">5.2.34.3</a> If the statements are grammatically inseparable, transcribe them as a publication statement.
+<a name="5.2.34.3">5.2.34.3</a> If the statements are grammatically inseparable, transcribe them as a Publication statement.

 >Example:
 ><CITE>London : Printed for the author, and published by J. Bew, Pater-Noster-Row, MDCCLXXIX [1779]</CITE>